FallingWithStyle/Github-Notion-Logger/README.md

 ```

 ### Backfill Mode (One-time import)
-To import commits from the last 6 months:
+To import commits from the last 6 months (default) or a custom period:

 **For a single repository:**
 ```bash